← All Stories

 So he organized a relay.

 He went to the animals.
 He explained the situation.
 He laid out the route from the mountain back to the people.
-He stationed them at intervals in the forest and the scrub and the dry grass hills below.
+He stationed them at intervals through the forest and the scrub and the dry grass hills below.
 Each animal at a post.
-Each one knowing where the next one was.
-If Coyote came running with fire and he passed it along before he dropped it, the chain would continue.
-Every animal adding their best speed to the distance.
-The Fire Beings could chase one runner, but they could not chase all of them.
+Each one knowing where the next one waited.
+If Coyote came running with fire and passed it along before he dropped it, the chain would continue.
+Every animal adding its best speed to the distance.
+The Fire Beings could chase one runner.
+They could not chase all of them.

-Think about the logistics here.
+Think about the logistics.
 This is coordination.
 This is planning.
-This is Coyote doing something neither simple nor stupid, which catches people off guard every time, because Coyote has a reputation for operating on instinct and chaos.
+This is Coyote doing something neither simple nor stupid, which catches people off guard every time, because Coyote has a reputation for running on instinct and chaos.
 And he does, usually.
 But he is also clever in ways that don't get the attention they deserve.

-He placed the fastest animals nearest the mountain.
-Their speed would matter most early, when the Fire Beings would be closest.
-He placed the slower animals further down the line, where the gap between runners would have grown and the pursuit would have thinned.
-He put Wood, a small creature, at the very end.
+He placed the fastest animals nearest the mountain, where their speed would matter most, in the first stretch when the Fire Beings would still be close.
+He placed the slower animals further down the line, where the gap between runners would have widened and the pursuit would have thinned.
+And he put Frog near the very end, down where the water and the wood waited.
 We'll get to why.

 Then he climbed the mountain.
 Alone.